Coup de grâce

-Yell of Triumph, a painting by Alfred Jacob Miller depicting American Indian hunters gathering around a mortally wounded buffalo, and engaging in a victory shout before administering their coup de grâce to the animal with their bows and arrows.
+Yell of Triumph, a painting by Alfred Jacob Miller depicting American Indian hunters gathering around a mortally wounded buffalo, and engaging in a victory shout before administering a coup de grâce to the animal with their bows and arrows.

-A coup de grâce (/ˌkuː də ˈɡrɑːs/; /fr/ lit. 'blow of mercy') is an act of mercy killing in which a mortally wounded person or animal is fatally struck with a melee weapon or shot with a projectile to kill them quickly and end their suffering, with or without their consent.
-With animals, it may be done by hunters to animals they have shot which have fallen, but which are still alive or by veterinarians to seriously injured animals which are dying or in pain.
+A coup de grâce (/ˌkuː də ˈɡrɑːs/; /fr/ lit. 'blow of mercy') is a mercy killing in which a mortally wounded person or animal is struck with a weapon or shot with a projectile to kill it quickly and end its suffering, with or without its consent.
+Veterinarians may administer it to seriously injured animals that are dying or in pain, or hunters to animals they have shot and wounded.
 With humans, it may be done by a firing squad after a volley of shots at a condemned prisoner, or by soldiers in wartime who have captured a seriously wounded enemy soldier, although this may be a war crime.